The relationship between Pangaea breakup and Large Igneous Provinces

 1. Triassic formation of the Central Atlantic Ocean

-The Central Atlantic comprises the oldest part of the Atlantic Ocean, with oceanic crust dating back to the Triassic-Jurassic boundary (Biari et al., 2017).
+The Central Atlantic comprises the oldest part of the Atlantic Ocean, with oceanic crust dating back to the Triassic-Jurassic boundary (Biari et al., 2017) (Figure 2).
 Breakup of the Central Atlantic was contemporaneous with emplacement of the Central Atlantic Magmatic Province (CAMP) LIP, which has been linked with the end-Triassic mass extinction (Marzoli et al., 1999).

 CAMP magmatism occurred in extremely intense, relatively brief episodes around 201 Ma.
 However, the tectonic activity that led to Pangaea breakup in this region was much more prolonged, starting as far back as the Upper Carboniferous ~100 Ma before the CAMP erupted (Frizon De Lamotte et al., 2015).